focalhaus/focal-haus-core-plugin/readme.txt

 = Will the Hide Menu Items feature hide menu items for administrators? =

 By default, administrators will see all menu items.
-However, with the admin whitelist feature, you can choose to hide menu items from all admin users except those whose email addresses you've added to the whitelist.
+However, with the new admin whitelist feature, you can choose to hide menu items from all admin users except those whose email addresses you've added to the whitelist.

 = Will removing CPT base slugs cause conflicts with other plugins? =